-You can refer a friend or a fellow student to the Guidance Center.
+You can refer a friend or a fellow student to the Center for Counselling and Wellness.
 We accommodate referrals of students who have concerning behaviors (e.g. social / interpersonal difficulties, dwindling interest, aggressive/hostile behaviors, etc.) from students, faculty and other members of the community.

 MENTAL HEALTH PROGRAM

 The Mental Health Program aims to educate students like you on how you can help yourselves during troubling times and how you can strengthen your innate coping and resilient abilities.
 This is to further inspire and encourage you to value life.
-Visit and bookmark the SLU Guidance Center Mental Health Toolkit, via https://sluguidancecenter.weebly.com.
+Visit and bookmark the SLU Center for Counselling and Wellness Mental Health Toolkit, via https://sluguidancecenter.weebly.com.
 It is a recently developed and constantly updated website of a compilation of social media posts, videos, and other resources that may help you improve your mental well-being.

-- The Guidance Center has a program specifically for Students with Special Needs aimed at facilitating the smooth transition of learners with varying needs to their new environment with its share of demands and responsibilities.
-If you are one of these, do not hesitate to come to the Guidance Center and tell us about it.
+- The Center for Counselling and Wellness has a program specifically for Students with Special Needs aimed at facilitating the smooth transition of learners with varying needs to their new environment with its share of demands and responsibilities.
+If you are one of these, do not hesitate to come to the Center for Counselling and Wellness and tell us about it.